Jonathan Taylor Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Matchup vs. Tennessee

-- In his two career matchups against them, Taylor has averaged 38 rushing yards per game versus the Titans, 34.5 fewer than his over/under in Sunday's game.
+- Taylor has averaged 38 rushing yards per game in his two career matchups against the Titans, 39.5 fewer yards than his over/under in Sunday's game.

-- Taylor, in two matchups against the Titans, has not run for a TD.
+- In two games against the Titans Taylor has not rushed for a touchdown.

-- Taylor will go up against a Titans squad that allows 103.3 rushing yards per game and is the NFL's ninth-ranked rush defense.
+- Allowing 103.3 rushing yards per game, the Titans have the ninth-ranked run defense in the NFL.

-- This season the Titans have conceded seven rushing TDs.
+- This year the Titans have conceded seven rushing TDs.
 They are ranked 20th in the NFL in that category.

 Recent Performances

-- Last week against the 49ers, Taylor picked up 107 yards on 18 carries (averaging 5.9 yards per attempt) while scoring one touchdown.
+- In last week's matchup with the 49ers, Taylor ran for 107 yards on 18 carries (averaging 5.9 yards per carry) while scoring one touchdown on the ground.

-- In his last three games, Taylor has run for 305 yards on 47 carries (101.7 ypg), with four rushing touchdowns.
+- In his last three games, Taylor has 305 rushing yards (101.7 per game) on 47 carries with four touchdowns.

-- He has added 132 receiving yards on seven catches (44.0 yards per game) plus one TD.
+- He's also averaged 44.0 receiving yards per game, grabbing seven passes for 132 yards and one touchdown.

 Taylor's Indianapolis Teammates